 Grocery stores are full of refrigeration and freezer equipment that can sometimes cause puddling on the floor.
 The power cords for displays and stand-alone refrigeration units could also pose major tripping hazards.
 Spilled items left behind by a customer or wet floors by the entrance after a rainy or snowy day could mean that you end up experiencing a slip-and-fall when all you expected to do was buy some milk and some fresh produce.

-How should you respond after a slip and fall at the local store?
+How should you respond after a slip-and-fall accident at the local store?

 Report the issue to management before you leave